Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Molformer

 \subsection{Attentive Farthest Point Sampling}

-After having the atom embeddings $\{\boldsymbol{z}''_i\}_{i=1,...,N}$, we study how to obtain the molecular representation $\boldsymbol{r}$.
+After having the node embeddings $\{\boldsymbol{z}''_i\}_{i=1}^{N+M}$, we study how to obtain the molecular representation $\boldsymbol{r}$.
 For GNNs, several readout functions such as set2set~\citep{vinyals2015order} and GG-NN~\citep{gilmer2017neural} are invented.
-For Transformer architectures, one way is via a virtual atom.
-Though as ~\citet{ying2021transformers} state, it significantly improves the performance of existing models in the leaderboard of Open Graph Benchmark~\citep{hu2020open}, this way concentrates more on close adjacent atoms and less on distant ones, and can lead to inadvertent over-smoothing of information propagation~\citep{ishiguro2019graph}.
-Besides, it is difficult to locate a virtual node in 3D space and build connections to existing atoms.
-The other way selects a subset of atoms via a downsampling algorithm named Farthest Point Search (FPS), but it ignores atomic differences and has sensitivity to outlier points~\citep{pan20213d} as well as uncontrollable randomness.
+For Transformers, one way is via a virtual node.
+Though~\citet{ying2021transformers} state that it significantly improves the performance of existing models in the leaderboard of Open Graph Benchmark (OGB), this way concentrates more on its close adjacent nodes and less on distant ones, and may lead to inadvertent over-smoothing of information propagation.
+Besides, it is difficult to locate a virtual node in 3D space and build connections to existing vertices.
+The other way selects a subset of nodes via a downsampling algorithm named Farthest Point Search (FPS), but it ignores nodes' differences and has the sensitivity to outlier points as well as uncontrollable randomness.
 To address these issues, we propose a new algorithm named AFPS.
-It aims to sample atoms by not merely spatial distances, but also their significance in terms of attention scores.
+It aims to sample vertices by not merely spatial distances, but also their significance in terms of attention scores.